Teaching Award nominations

 The nomination letter should provide an integrated summary of the entire nomination dossier and make reference to evidence provided throughout.

-Each nomination letter should be limited to five pages.
+Each nomination letter should be limited to two pages.
 Nomination letters are not included in the dossier page count.

 The Taylor Institute has created a handout on preparing a nomination letter (download below).